Major

 Major Requirements

-• Students entering the University with transfer credit for ECON 3010 (or 3020) on their transcript, but do not have credit for ECON 2010 (or 2020), are exempt from ECON 2010 or 2020, respectively.
-However, they will be required to complete one additional ECON elective; in other words a total of 5 ECON electives must be completed for the major.
+• If you matriculate to UVA with transfer credit for ECON 3010 or 3020 but no credit for ECON 2010 or 2020, you are exempt from ECON 2010 or 2020, respectively.
+However, you are required to complete one additional ECON elective (see below) for each exempted class.

 Declaring the Major